Degree Plan Overview

 To Which Industries Does This Apply?

 Virtually every organization has an HR component, including not-for-profits, government, finance, and many more.
 For new graduates just starting in HR, it might be a good idea to work in a highly structured industry or business with established systems and practices.
 You’ll often find this type of situation in large organizations such as finance and banking, healthcare, resources, and aviation.
-Starting here offers the opportunity for you to see how things “should” work and how to develop an approach of continuous improvement.
+Starting here offers the opportunity for you to see how things “should” work and how to develop an approach to continuous improvement.
 Once you have an established career, it’s a matter of finding the industry or role that suits your values, personal interests, and career path best.

 Specific Amberton Degree Offerings